All Posts Tagged: Fermi Paradox

 The first two numbers exist with completely simple clarity.
 However the grammar is just a little funny I guess aesthetically at least.
 Might the equation just as easily be "The" number of interplanetary species?
 I guess it is obvious that these numbers would be ideals to achieve the closest estimates of, through scientific observation and reasoning.
 They are not that ridiculous it is true.

-In fact the time factor could be so varied and dispersed across species that it would easily sabotage the meaning of the whole equation. (in the context of the Fermi Paradox)
+The time factor could be so varied and dispersed across species that it would easily sabotage the meaning of the whole equation. (in the context of considering the Fermi Paradox)

 Details in Length of Time